lynkos/algae-detection/docs/README.md

 3. Press the 'Escape' key on your keyboard to terminate

 ### Train, Validate, and Test Model
-1. Visit <a target="_blank" href="https://colab.research.google.com/drive/19X4aGWTeXQbgEKVteR9qrgit67jNxkmJ">this Google Colab notebook</a>
+1. Visit <a target="_blank" alt="Algae Detection (YOLOv8)" href="https://colab.research.google.com/drive/19X4aGWTeXQbgEKVteR9qrgit67jNxkmJ">this Google Colab notebook</a>

 2. Follow the notebook's instructions step-by-step